Human-Robotics-Lab/CuranWeb/user_interface.md

 ```

-now we allocate unto a map the names of the items we wish to push unto the ItemExplorer, internally the ItemExplorer always appends an identifier to each item, so that we can choose which
+now we allocate unto a map the names of the items we wish to push unto the ItemExplorer, (internally the ItemExplorer always appends an identifier to each item, so that we can choose which
-item to delete.
+item to delete at a later point in time)

 ```cpp
 std::map<int, std::string> items_to_add;